-New York City officials are waiting to confirm the first case of coronavirus in NYC as the world deals with over 17,200 people who have already contracted the virus, resulting in 362 deaths.
-This isn’t the first time residents await results: Officials have tested lab samples ten times in the past––all results negative.
+New York City officials are waiting to confirm the first case of coronavirus in the city as the world deals with over 17,200 people who have already contracted the virus, resulting in 362 deaths.
+This isn’t the first time residents await results: Officials have tested lab samples 10 times in the past—all results were negative.

 The University added that it will not provide funding or credit opportunities abroad in China until the disease has “run its course,” and student groups will not receive permission to visit the country.

-For some, the looming association of the deadly disease with the Chinese community––historically prominent in NYC––represents an isolating experience of extreme caution that has even led many residents to self-quarantine.
+For some, the looming association of the deadly disease with the Chinese community—which is historically prominent in New York City—represents an isolating experience of extreme caution that has even led many residents to self-quarantine.
 It remains unclear how the virus was transmitted to over 23 countries, but it is widely believed that the epicenter of the disease is Wuhan, China, where there are currently over 11,100 confirmed cases and where all except one of the 362 deaths have occurred.

 Even though New York City’s health commissioner, Dr. Oxiris Barbot, affirmed in an interview with the New York Times that residents should continue with their daily lives, she admitted, “It’s inevitable that we will have someone who is positive with coronavirus.”

 For Christine Lin, BC ’23, the anxiety surrounding the virus “hits close to home” as a Taiwanese student.
-She noted that the rhetoric surrounding coronavirus has led to the stigmatization of Asian populations in general, as people have used xenophobic remarks to justify the ways in which Chinese people are more susceptible to contracting the virus.
+She noted that the rhetoric surrounding the coronavirus has led to the stigmatization of Asian populations in general, as people have used xenophobic remarks to justify their beliefs that Chinese people are more susceptible to contracting the virus.
 Despite her short time on campus, she was surprised to experience what she called “paranoia” surrounding her non-Asian peers’ perceptions.
 While she recognizes the underlying misconceptions of these anti-Chinese sentiments, she says that she has found herself being more cautious.